Headteacher’s Tragic Death Sparks Outcry Over Ofsted Inspections

-Ruth Perry, the head at Caversham Primary School in Reading, took her own life while waiting for the publication of a report that downgraded her school from ‘outstanding’ to ‘inadequate.’
+Ruth Perry, head of Caversham Primary School in Reading, took her own life after her school was downgraded from ‘outstanding’ to ‘inadequate’ in an Ofsted report.
+The devastating news has sent shockwaves through the education community.

-The National Education Union, school leaders’ union NAHT, and the Association of School and College Leaders have all called for inspections to be halted.
-Ofsted has been asked for a comment regarding the matter.
+The National Education Union, school leaders’ union NAHT, and the Association of School and College Leaders have all called for Ofsted inspections to be paused.
+Ofsted has yet to comment on the tragedy.

-Dr Mary Bousted, Joint General Secretary of the National Education Union, also called for Ofsted to pause all inspections and “reflect upon the unmanageable and counterproductive stress they cause for school leaders, and the impact on leaders.”
-Geoff Barton, general secretary of the Association of School and College Leaders, called for “an immediate review” and urged the inspectorate to consider replacing the current system of “graded judgements which reduce everything that a school or college does to a single blunt descriptor.”
+Geoff Barton, general secretary of the Association of School and College Leaders, demanded “an immediate review” of the system, criticising the “graded judgements that reduce everything a school does to a single blunt descriptor.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.